 \textbf{Exploratory creativity.} Consider the act of developing a mystery or designing logical puzzles.
 These endeavors are not as knowledge-heavy.
 What they crucially require is constructing fresh patterns that satisfy some highly non-trivial global constraint e.g., being {resolvable} as per some rules (e.g., logic).
 Such endeavors fall into a second class of \textit{exploratory} creativity in \citet{boden03creative}.
 This includes much grander forms of exploration e.g., exploring various forms of outputs within a {stylistic} constraint, or exploring various corollaries within a theoretical paradigm in physics or chemistry.
 The leap of thought here requires searching over all possible sequences, constrained by a set of rules.

-In the upcoming sections, we will attempt to capture {some} (not all) core computational aspects of {rudimentary} instances within the two classes of creative skills above.
-We emphasize that by no means does our minimal algorithmic setup intend to capture the human values that go into these endeavors; nor do they capture the rich array of creative acts that \citet{boden03creative} discusses within these categories.
-(See limitations in \S\ref{sec:limit})
+In the upcoming sections, we will capture {some} core computations of {rudimentary} instances within the two creative skills above.
+By no means does this minimal algorithmic setup intend to capture the human values or the subjective aspects of these endeavors \citep{schmidhuber09compression}; nor do they capture the rich array of creative acts that \citet{boden03creative} discusses within these categories.
+(See limitations in \S\ref{sec:limit}).